textpattern/textpattern.github.io/tags/if-last-category.md

 </txp:if_last_category>
 ```

-The tag will execute the contained statements if the current category (usually one inside the container or form of a "category_list":category-list) is the last in the currently displayed list.
+The tag will execute the contained statements if the current category (usually one inside the container or form of a [category_list](category-list)) is the last in the currently displayed list.

 ## Attributes